-In March 2021, the Company issued four unsecured subordinated term notes (the Subordinated Notes) in the aggregate principal amount of \$5,000,000 due April 1, 2031 (maturity date), pursuant to Subordinated Loan Agreements with various investors.
+In March 2021, the Company issued four unsecured subordinated term notes (the Subordinated Notes) in the aggregate principal amount of \$5,000 due April 1, 2031 (maturity date), pursuant to Subordinated Loan Agreements with various investors.
 The Subordinated Notes bear interest at an annual fixed interest rate of 5.50% until April 1, 2026, and floating from April 2, 2026, until maturity at the 90-day average secured overnight financing rate (SOFR) plus 5.00%, payable by the Company quarterly in arrears beginning January 1, April 1, July 1, and October 1 of each year.
-Debt issuance costs were not significant.
+The notes are presented net of \$101 in debt issuance costs on the consolidated balance sheets.

-Note 7 - Income Taxes
+Note 8 - Income Taxes